Arab teen in New York attacked with a baseball bat

 The man punctured Elsayed's rear passenger tire and struck him with a baseball bat when he got out of his car to check the damage, CAIR-NY said in a statement.

-According to the organization, the attacker also called threatened to kill Elsayed and his friends while they waited for the police, using several anti-Arab slurs and telling them to "go back to your country."
+According to the organization, the attacker also threatened to kill Elsayed and his friends while they waited for the police, using several anti-Arab slurs and telling them to "go back to your country."

 New York Police Department Det.
 Hubert Reyes told CNN there is no mention of racial epithets in the police report.